simecek/GoogleCloud/google_cloud_tips.md

 * You are able to log into the project https://console.developers.google.com/compute/disks?project=calico-jax
 * You are able to create a new instance https://console.developers.google.com/compute/instancesAdd?project=calico-jax
-* You installed Google Cloud SDK https://cloud.google.com/sdk/ into your machine Do not try to connect to a running instance through the web or Google Cloud Shell.
-With the current firewall setting it will fail.
+* You installed Google Cloud SDK https://cloud.google.com/sdk/ into your machine

+Do not try to connect to a running instance through the web or Google Cloud Shell.
+With the current firewall setting it will surely fail.

 ### Before you can start